India

 6 must-see sights in North India

-You can imagine that it takes some time to get used to India.
-You might try to acclimatize in Delhi, where your journey will likely begin when visiting North India.
-Whether that will actually work is the question.
+You can imagine it takes a little time to get used to India.
+Many trips through North India begin in Delhi, where you might plan to ease into the country.
+Whether that actually works is another question.
 Delhi is hectic, crowded, hot and overwhelming.
-Everything here is intense.
-I still think it is a city you should not skip when exploring North India, although it may be wiser to truly dive into Delhi at the end of your trip, before flying home again.
-By then you are used to the heat, the chaos and all the things you need to know when travelling through India.
-Everything feels a bit less overwhelming.
-So start your journey through North India in other beautiful places first.
+Everything feels intense from the moment you arrive.
+Still, I do not think you should skip the city when exploring North India.
+It can be a smart choice to save Delhi for the end of your trip, just before flying home.
+By then you are more used to the heat, the constant buzz and the practical realities of traveling in India.
+Things that felt overpowering at first suddenly seem more manageable.
+That is why I recommend starting your journey through North India in other beautiful places first.
 Which ones?
-I have listed six must-see sights in North India for you.
+These are six must see sights in North India.

 Orchha, city of the Chhatris

-Orchha lies in the state of Madhya Pradesh.
-It is popular with travelers, yet compared to other well-known destinations it still feels relatively calm.
-Important sights in Orchha include Orchha Palace (Citadel of Jahangir or Jahangir Mahal), Ram Raja Temple and the Orchha Chhatris along the Betwa River.
-Orchha is a fairly small city, founded in 1501 and home to around ten thousand people in 2001.
-When we arrive in Orchha we are welcomed by lively celebrations.
-People are dancing and singing and before we know it we are swept into the festivities, happily joining in.
-A little later, when we manage to step away from the dancing crowd, we wander through the colourful market in front of Ram Raja Temple, where stalls are filled with bright tika powders.
-All those colours are a joy to see.
+Orchha is a relatively small town, founded in 1501, with a population of around ten thousand people in the early 2000s.
+When we arrive, the town welcomes us with lively celebrations.
+People are dancing and singing and before we realize it we are pulled straight into the festivities, happily joining in.
+Later, once we manage to step away from the dancing crowd, we wander through the colorful market in front of the Ram Raja Temple.
+Stalls are piled high with bright tika powders and the explosion of color is an absolute joy to see.

 Orccha Madhya Pradesh highlights in North India travelinmypocket